“And if the band you’re playing in starts playing different tunes / I’ll see you on the dark side of the moon”

 You will need to dirty two pans for this – one for the sauce; one for vegetable saute.
 The biggest prep pain is probably slicing 1 1/2 pounds of crimini mushrooms.
 You should let the sauce simmer while prepping the vegetables.
 Then you should make sure to let the whole thing simmer for about 20 minutes to get nice and saucy.

 The result is a surprisingly “meaty” sloppy joe with a bit of heat and all the comfort of the carnivore version.
-I had originally made this with a straight up Southern vinegar slaw and bread & butter pickles, but decided to go a bit fancier with jalapeno pickle slaw and some pickled carrots.
-The slaw adds extra heat but also some creaminess.
-(To make this vegan, use a vegan “mayo” make mayo with aquafaba) or The pickled carrot has a wonderful crunch and beautiful sourness.
+I had originally made this with straight-up Southern vinegar slaw and bread & butter pickles, but decided to go a bit fancier with jalapeno pickle slaw and some pickled carrots.
+The slaw adds extra heat but also some crunch.
+The pickled carrot has a beautiful sourness.

 Many might argue for a potato roll as the bread component, but I disagree strongly.
 The only good use for a potato roll is a smash burger.
 Heavily sauced sandwiches like this need a stronger bread.
 Any variety of sandwich roll will work well as will a couple of slices of study sourdough or country bread.
 You want a bread choice that is going to allow you to pick up your sandwich from first to the last bite.